skyssolutions/lynxchan/src/be/Readme.md

 * `maxBoardVolunteers`(Number: maximum amount of volunteers a board can have.
 Defaults to 20.
 * `maxBannerSizeKB`(Number): maximum size in kilobytes for board banners.
 Defaults to 200KB.
 * `maxFlagSizeKB`(Number): maximum size in kilobytes for board flags.
 Defaults to 32KB.
-* `floodTimerSec`(Number): time in seconds required between postings from the same ip.
+* `floodTimerSec`(Number): time in seconds required between postings, deletions and reports from the same ip.
 Not applicable to TOR users, but applicable to block bypasses.
 Defaults to 10.
+For thread creation, a separate timer using 10x the regular interval will be used.
 * `maxBoardTags`(Number): maximum amount of tags each board can have.
 Defaults to 5.
 * `disableFloodCheck`(Boolean): indicates if the flood checks should be disabled.
 This shouldn't affect performance at all, since it's meant to be used for benchmarking purposes.
 * `clearIpMinRole`(Number): minimum global role required for users to see non-hashed ips from posts and perform global deletions from ip.